WOHL LAB

 Müller Glia

 But that’s not all.
 Müller glia can serve as an endogenous source for regeneration, at least in lower vertebrates such as fish.
-In the event of damage, fish Müller glia turn into stem-cell like cells, called retinal progenitor cells, divide a few times, and then give rise to new functional neurons that replace the lost ones.
-A remarkable capability that unfortunately is silenced in mammals including us humans.
-However, even our (mammalian) Müller glia have a molecular composition that is similar to retinal progenitor cells and many experts are eager to decipher the mechanisms of how to awaken Muller glia as an endogenous source for retinal regeneration in mammals.
+In the event of damage, fish Müller glia turn into stem-cell-like cells, called retinal progenitor cells, divide a few times, and then give rise to new functional neurons that replace the lost ones.
+A remarkable capability that, unfortunately, is silenced in mammals, including us humans.
+However, even our (mammalian) Müller glia have a molecular composition that is similar to retinal progenitor cells, and many experts are eager to decipher the mechanisms of how to awaken Müller glia as an endogenous source for retinal regeneration in mammals.
 A way to force them to wake up is a process called reprogramming by artificially inducing factors that are naturally found in fish Müller glia during regeneration.

 Molecules that play a role in both Müller glia-driven retinal regeneration in fish and gliosis in mammals are microRNAs.